lightdock/lightdock/docs/README.md

 Below there is a description of the rest of accepted paramenters of `lightdock_setup`:

-- **seed_points** *STARTING_POINTS_SEED*: An integer can be specified as the seed used in the random number generator of the initial random poses of the ligand.
+- **--seed_points** *STARTING_POINTS_SEED*: An integer can be specified as the seed used in the random number generator of the initial random poses of the ligand.
-- **ft** *ftdock_file*: LightDock can read the output of the venerable [FTDock](http://www.sbg.bio.ic.ac.uk/docking/ftdock.html) software in order to use the FTDock rigid-body predictions as the starting poses of the LightDock simulation.
+- **--ft** *ftdock_file*: LightDock can read the output of the venerable [FTDock](http://www.sbg.bio.ic.ac.uk/docking/ftdock.html) software in order to use the FTDock rigid-body predictions as the starting poses of the LightDock simulation.
 In order to do so, `lightdock_setup` classifies the different FTDock predictions according to its translation into the corresponding swarm over the surface of the receptor.
-- **noxt**: If this option is enabled, LightDock ignores OXT atoms.
+- **--noxt**: If this option is enabled, LightDock ignores OXT atoms.
 This is useful for several scoring functions which don't understand this special type of atom.
-- **anm**: If this option is enabled, the ANM mode is activated and backbone flexibility is modeled using ANM (via ProDy).
+- **--anm**: If this option is enabled, the ANM mode is activated and backbone flexibility is modeled using ANM (via ProDy).
-- **seed_anm** *ANM_SEED*: An integer can be specified as the seed used in the random number generator of ANM normal modes extents.
+- **--seed_anm** *ANM_SEED*: An integer can be specified as the seed used in the random number generator of ANM normal modes extents.
-- **anm_rec** *ANM_REC*: The number of non-trivial normal modes calculated for the recepetor in the ANM mode.
+- **--anm_rec** *ANM_REC*: The number of non-trivial normal modes calculated for the recepetor in the ANM mode.
-- **anm_lig** *ANM_LIG*: The number of non-trivial normal modes calculated for the ligand in the ANM mode.
+- **--anm_lig** *ANM_LIG*: The number of non-trivial normal modes calculated for the ligand in the ANM mode.

 ### 2.1.
 Results of the setup